jmettraux/aachen/src/pcd__cactions.md

 Go Prone
 : **OTA**
-: The character falls flat, forcing a -2 penaly on the to hit roll of ranged attacker;
+: The character falls flat, forcing a -2 penalty on the to hit roll of ranged attacker;
 : Although adjacent melee and ranged opponents get a +2 to hit instead.

 Drop an Item